archit04/INTRODUCTION/README.md

 TECHNICAL STATS :computer:

-As I am new to this technical world, I have started learning c language.

-The domains of machine learning🤖 and ethical hacking  fascinates me a lot.

-And I look forward towards excelling in these 2 particular domains.:raised_hands:
+As I am new to this technical world, I have started learning c language.The domains of machine learning🤖 and ethical hacking  fascinates me a lot.And I look forward towards excelling in these 2 particular domains.:raised_hands: